sirineb/Java-Core/README.md

 Java 8 enables implementing (default and static) methods inside of an interface.
 Then the difference between a java 8 interface and an abstract class is that interfaces are not a part of the class hierarchy and still does not allow constructors nor non final or private members.

+### strictfp
+`strictfp` can only be used for interfaces, classes and non abstract methods.
+It cannot be used on attributes, abstract methods and constructors.
+It was introduced back in java 1.2 and its sole existence reason is to make sure floating points calculations have the same result for all platforms (16/32/63 bits processors).
+For the record, it's an implementation of the IEEE 754 standards for floating points processing.

+### native
+It is only used in methods and only incompatible with strictfp.
+This is used to call a method from outside the JVM (usually from some C++/C code) using JNI.

 ### super and this
 `super` is used to access methods of the base class while this is used to access methods of the current class. `super()` refers to constructor of the base class, and this() refers to the constructor of the very class where you are writing this code.